LTUC/Installation-Party-Errors/README.md

 3- Add the way that you used to solve the error.

-   _Step 1:_ You Should Open Windows Power shell As Administrator
+   _Step 1:_ Open Windows Power shell As Administrator

    _Step 2:_ Run This Command : wsl --install -d ubuntu